 Why then, do we need streaming set-top boxes at all?
 Honestly, many of us don't.
 If you already watch most of your TV and movies online — 34 percent of millennials watch no broadcast TV at all — and you have an HDTV sitting around idle, then a streaming set-top box is a relatively inexpensive way to supersize your viewing experience [source: Beaujon].
 Otherwise, you can stick with your current entertainment "system": Use your PS3 to stream Netflix, your DVR to record your favorite TV shows and your smartphone to watch cat videos on YouTube.

-For lots more information on the future of TV, check out the related HowStuffWorks articles on the next page.
+For lots more information on the future of TV, check out the related HowStuffWorks articles below.